 To aid in the Cisco Rich Media Conferencing design, this chapter discusses the following main topics:

 This section introduces the main components of Cisco Rich Media Conferencing and describes its advantages as well as the different conferencing mechanisms available through the various components of a collaboration system such as Cisco Unified Communications Manager and Cisco TelePresence Video Communication Server.
+Supported deployment models, solutions and recommendations are discussed here as well.

 This chapter was first added to this document as new content